ilg-physics-ucsb/physics3l-manual/Lab2PendulumWeek2/Lab2PendulumWeek2.md

 5. Displace the phone by a small amount (something like $15^{\circ}$), hit play, and then release your phone.
 6. Let it swing for the time you set in Step 3 and then look at your data.
-7. Ensure that the data looks good (see notes below), and that you have 10 or more periods before exporting it.
+7. Ensure that the data looks good (see notes below), and that you have 10 or more periods.
-8. When you are ready, export the data to a spreadsheet.

 :::Note
 "Good" data is hard to define.
 You might just try taking a couple runs to see what type of data comes out.
 You should however be able to make *some* predictions about what good data should look like.